 This problem generally happens with acidic food and can only happen when there is an error in the canning process.
 The cans for these foods are lined with an acid-resistant film, protecting the metal can from the acid.
 But if the film doesn’t cover the entire inside of the can or if the film becomes nicked in processing, then the can is no longer protected from the acid in the food.
 That acid will eventually eat through the can, allowing air and bacteria into the can, where it spoils the food.

-Of course, if you are checking your stock on a regular basis, you’ll see any cans with puffy lids, which are leaking, or which have mold on the outside of the cans.
-When these are found, they need to be removed and any cans nearby checked, especially those stored below.
-At times, the damage will allow acids from that can to spill out, which will attack the unprotected outer side of cans it spills on.
+Of course, if you are checking your stock on a regular basis, you’ll see any cans with puffy lids, that are leaking, or which have mold on the outside of the cans.
+When these are found, they must be removed and any cans nearby checked, especially those stored below.
+At times, the damage will allow acids that spill out, which will attack the unprotected outer side of the cans it spills on.